hgajanayake/CodingAssesments/FanDuelTechnicalAssesment/README.md

 How to build and run the code:

-Please open the solution FanDuel.sln located inside the FanDuel folder with Microsoft Visual Studio (2019).
+Please open the solution FanDuel.sln with Microsoft Visual Studio (2019).
 There are three projects, FanDuel, UnitTest and PrintTest.
 Please build the solution first using the Build option in Visual Studio.